The incredible story of Andrei Kanchelskis and his time in England

 Everton lost 3-2, with The Guardian’s match report ripping into the wideman: “Everton’s answer to Waddle should have been Andrei Kanchelskis, but once again the Russian was a disgrace; in his present mood he could not find a settee in a bedsit.”

 The following Wednesday, Kanchelskis was on a plane to Italy, with Everton receiving a club-record fee of £8million – a £3million profit – from Fiorentina.

 Both Royle and Kanchelskis look back at their parting with some regret.

 “He gave Everton one magnificent season, but the next season he was muddled,” Royle told Four Four Two.
 “He had a succession of niggling injuries and knew the Italians wanted him.
 I could see it was getting to the other players.

 “In the end I felt it was really getting on top of him.
 In hindsight, if I was in the same position again I’d probably just send him on holiday for a few weeks.”

-Kanchelskis, however, denies ever wanting to leave, telling the Liverpool Echo last year: “The chairman told him that he had no money and they sold me to Italy.
+Kanchelskis, however, denies ever wanting to leave, telling the Liverpool Echo in 2016: “The chairman told him that he had no money and they sold me to Italy.

 “I’d have liked to stay here because this is where my family was, living in Manchester, and my kids were born here.”